Sec-ant/barcode-detector/README.md

 The source code in this repository, as well as the build output, except for the parts listed below, is licensed under the [MIT license](./LICENSE).

 Test samples and resources are collected from [zxing-cpp/zxing-cpp](https://github.com/zxing-cpp/zxing-cpp), which is licensed under the [Apache-2.0 license](https://raw.githubusercontent.com/zxing-cpp/zxing-cpp/master/LICENSE), and [web-platform-tests/wpt](https://github.com/web-platform-tests/wpt), which is licensed under the [3-Clause BSD license](https://raw.githubusercontent.com/web-platform-tests/wpt/master/LICENSE.md).

-This package has an indirect dependency on [Sec-ant/zxing-wasm-build](https://github.com/Sec-ant/zxing-wasm-build), which is licensed under the [Apache-2.0 license](https://raw.githubusercontent.com/Sec-ant/zxing-wasm-build/main/LICENSE).